lucasan93/dadosCVM/README.md

-The function *dados\_diarios()* downloads daily data (CNPJ, portfolio value, share value, equity, withdraws, fund raisings, and number of investors) for a specific fund (identified by its CNPJ) between two given dates.
+The function *dados\_diarios()* downloads daily data (CNPJ, portfolio value, share value, equity, withdraws, fund raisings, and number of investors) for specifics fund (identified by theis CNPJs) between two given dates.
 Note that daily data is only available for funds of type ‘FI’ and that initial date must be greater than 2005-01-01.